 At Prime (Pss.
 117, 118i & 118ii) Quicumque is sung as are the Dominical preces.

-Vespers see a colour change to white and first Vespers of the feast of the Dedication of the Basilica of SS Peter and Paul are sung.
-The antiphons Domum tuam, Domine etc are sung, doubled, with psalms 109, 110, 111, 112 and 147.
-The Office hymn is Caelestis urbs Jerusalem.
-After the collect of the feast commemorations are sung of the Sunday and of St. Gregory Thaumaturgus.
-The Suffrage of the Saints is omitted due to the double feast as are the Dominical preces at Compline.
+Vespers are of the Sunday (Pss.
+109, 110, 111, 112 & 113).
+The Office hymn is Lucis creator.
+After the collect of the Sunday commemorations are sung of the following feast of St. Josaphat and of St. Didacus.
+The Suffrage is omitted as are the Dominical preces at Compline.